ryanmcdermott/clean-code-javascript/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Avoid type-checking (part 2)
-If you are working with basic primitive values like strings, integers, and arrays, and you can't use polymorphism but you still feel the need to type-check, you should consider using TypeScript.
+If you are working with basic primitive values like strings and integers, and you can't use polymorphism but you still feel the need to type-check, you should consider using TypeScript.
 It is an excellent alternative to normal JavaScript, as it provides you with static typing on top of standard JavaScript